vsaharan07/Food-Web/Team Meeting 3.md

 Everyone present.

 ### Brief Summary:

-We talked about how each one of us are going to merge our codes in github so that it does not create bugs and issues while merging.
+We talked about how we are going to improve the three parts of our Web page namely - Locations, Ratings and Reviews.
-We had a conversation with Jesse about our team meetings and how we can easily use Webstorm to push and commit to github.
-We also talked about how we could avoid not completing any practical objectives for our assigned tasks with Jesse.
-Finally we talked about what updates we are going to ensure for our project in this week.

 ### What each team member accomplished since last meeting: